-Gemstone Vineyard was founded by Suzie and Paul Frank in 1997 (their first vintage).
-The Franks built a successful gemstone business (diamonds) in the Los Angeles area (hence the name of the wine) and both have enjoyed wine since college.
+Gemstone Vineyard was founded by Suzie and Paul Frank with their inaugural vintage produced in 1997.
+The Franks built a successful gemstone business (diamonds) in Los Angeles (hence the name of the wine); both were introduced to wine during college.
 They met Ren & Marilyn Harris (owners of Napa’s Paradigm Winery) who were specializing in vineyard real estate in the 1990s.
-After looking for property for some time the Frank’s purchased their 17-acre vineyard in 1992.
-The Harris’s introduced the Franks to a number of winery owners based in Napa Valley over the years.
+After looking for property for some time the Frank’s purchased 17-acres on the outskirts of Yountville along the Silverado Trail in 1992.
+The Harris’s introduced the Franks to a number of winery owners based in Napa Valley.
+Some of the clones of Cabernet Sauvignon planted on the estate were the result of the assistance of the founder of Screaming Eagle Jeannie Phillips.

-Paul has led a successful career; he was a founding director of both the Jewelry Circle of the City of Hope Medical Center and the jewelry panel of the Los Angeles Natural History Museum.
-More recently he has been director of the Emeril Lagasse Foundation.
+Paul built a successful career; he was a founding director of both the Jewelry Circle of the City of Hope Medical Center and the jewelry panel of the Los Angeles Natural History Museum.
+More recently he was director of the Emeril Lagasse Foundation.

-In 2008 the Franks sold the vineyard, label and inventory to Carole and Michael Marks (the Franks actually stayed on as consultants for several years).
+In 2008 the Franks sold the vineyard, label and inventory to Carole and Michael Marks; the Franks remained as consultants for several years.
 Michael has an impressive resume of managing high tech companies in Silicon Valley.
 He ran Flextronics Corporation and turned it into one of the largest electronic manufacturers in the world; he was also a former minority owner of the Golden State Warriors basketball team.
 Later he served as an interim CEO of Tesla and in 2015 co-founded Katerra (no longer in business), a sizable construction company that within only a few years built hundreds of projects and became international in their scope.
 And he was a founding partner for several investment companies including Riverwood Capital and Celesta Capital.

 In support of their generous donation to the Juilliard School in New York, the career services and entrepreneurship center located in the main Juilliard building is named the Alan D. Marks Center for Career Services and Entrepreneurship in honor of Michael’s late brother Alan, a 1971 graduate of Juilliard School.
 Alan’s debut was at Carnegie Recital Hall, also in 1971 while still a student at Juilliard.
 Alan’s short career was as an award-winning international pianist with performances given from New York to Los Angles, from London to Israel to Japan.
 He was based in Germany until his untimely passing at age 46 from cancer in 1995.